 5. Tate Modern, Tate Britain

-The museum complex called Tate Gallery consists of the union of several collections scattered throughout the United Kingdom, two of which are located in London: Tate Britain and Tate Modern.
+The museum complex called Tate Gallery consists of several collections scattered throughout the United Kingdom, two of which are located in London: Tate Britain and Tate Modern.

 The former houses British art memorabilia from the 16th century to the present, the latter is one of the most avant-garde modern art galleries in the world and houses works by Picasso, Kandinsky, and Van Gogh.